The video link is at the bottom of the page.

 Matthew 24:34

-In other words, Jesus is prophesying clearly that this time of false prophets and Christs will peak during the generation that He is talking about.
-The Bible is not saying that false prophets and false Christs will not appear throughout all time.
-However, the Bible does teach us that we cannot go looking for false prophets and false Christs, or the antichrist, and say that, therefore, Jesus is coming soon.
-Jesus told us the last days are different from the end of the age.
+In other words, Jesus is clearly prophesying that the peak of false prophets and christs will occur during the generation He refers to.
+The Bible does not state that false prophets and false Christs will never appear at any time.
+However, it does teach us that we should not be actively searching for false prophets, false christs, or the antichrist and then claim that Jesus is imminent.
+Jesus told us that the last days are different from the end of the age.

 We find the answer if we look at the epistles written in that generation.